nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/cwl/workflow-collection/cwl-fragpipe.md

 toolsFolder: ./arc/workflows/Fragpipe/tools
 threads: 20
 ```

+You have to update the paths and names in the `run.yml` file to match your ARC.
+The three columns specified here must exist in your assay or study files.
+The first part is the column name, the second the column type.
+An experiment column could be a condition like heat or cold for example.
+The acquisition column specifies if the scan mode is DDA or DIA.
+Your assay must have one sheet named "Mass spectrometry", which is linked to previous assays and studies containing the previous columns trough inputs and outputs (standard assay/study setup).
+The output of this sheet
+must be of type `Data` and contain the names of your mass spectrometry files or folders (just the name, not the path, e.g. `MyRun.d`).

 FragPipe itself requires a `fragpipe.workflow` file, specifying the workflow settings.
 You can use a predesigned workflow from the FragPipe repository or create your own (this is easier with the GUI).